Equipment available and Rental Instructions

 Resources:

-- COVID-19 Isolation & Exposure Guidance
+- Respiratory Illness Isolation & Exposure Guidance

 Measles infections classically are described as having a prodromal period with a fever of 103-105°F, runny nose (coryza), red, watery eyes (conjunctivitis), cough, and photophobia for 2-4 days.
 Then a maculopapular rash appears on the face which spreads to the trunk and finally to the extremities.
 The rash and other symptoms normally subside in 7-9 days.
 Koplik spots may be observed on the buccal mucosa just prior to and on the first day of the rash.
 Complications of measles include otitis media, pneumonia, cardiac manifestations, encephalitis, and occasionally death.